 It is the student’s responsibility to confirm residency status for billing purposes.
 Failure to do so could result in a higher tuition charge and no refund for that higher charge.
 While residency status must be established prior to the start of any given term, students have through the midpoint of that term to deliver all required documents to the Office of Student Development and Enrollment Management.
 After that date, while the residency status may be changed, students forfeit any possible refund for the current term.

-Only permanent residents of Morris County are entitled to the lower in-county tuition rate.
+Permanent residents of Morris County are entitled to the lower in-county tuition rate.
 Some international students must have their permanent residency status in New Jersey for one year to qualify.
 All others pay the higher out-of-county or out-of-state tuition rate.
 Undocumented students should review the requirements below to verify their eligibility for lower tuition rates.

 A student wishing to establish residency in Morris County must submit all of the following documents showing the same Morris County residential address (not mailing address) to the Office of Student Development and Enrollment Management in the Student Community Center, Room 132.
 A decision regarding residency status will be made after all of the required documents have been submitted.